 We recognize that same-sex room assignments are not ideal or appropriate for all students.
-Gender-inclusive housing seeks to provide an environment that is welcoming to all gender identities and is not limited to the traditional gender binary (male and female).
-Students who sign up for these areas will be permitted to have roommates, flatmates, and/or suitemates regardless of gender identity.
-We are able to offer a limited number of gender-inclusive housing options in most of the communities.
+Gender-inclusive housing seeks to provide an environment that is welcoming to all gender identities, trans identities, and is not limited to the traditional gender binary (male and female).
+Students who sign up for these spaces live with roommates, flatmates, suitemates and/or apartment mates regardless of gender identity.
+Gender-inclusive housing options are offered in all of the communities.

 College is a time when you are faced with many decisions.
 You are dealing with academic and career concerns, issues related to sexuality, and pressures to use alcohol and other drugs.
 Many times, others are involved in influencing your decisions.
 Especially with regard to alcohol and other drugs, the pressure can be very strong.
 Some expect that alcohol, in particular, will be a part of college life.
 Binghamton is one of the many colleges and universities across the country that is now offering you the option of living in chemical-free housing.

 Chemical-free housing is defined as a living environment where all residents and their guests agree to maintain a chemical-free lifestyle on and off campus and keep their living area free from substances at all times.
 Substances are defined to include alcohol, cigarettes, other tobacco products, other smoking materials and all illicit drugs.
 Chemical-free housing is offered in most communities except the Apartment Community.